Are Crepe Myrtles Poisonous? Protect Your Family with These Facts

 Why do dogs and cats eat crepe myrtles?

 Dogs and cats eat crepe myrtles to resolve their gas problems.
-When they think they have a bad stomach, they try to chew and swallow crepe myrtle leaves as their natural instinct.
-The owners think their pets have been poisoned after getting sick by eating a lot of dusty leaves.
+When they think they have a bad stomach, they try to chew and swallow crepe myrtle leaves as their instinct.
+The owners think their pets have been poisoned after getting sick from eating a lot of dusty leaves.

 Who eats crepe myrtles as the main food?